How to Apply for Medicare Reimbursement For Your New Walk-in Tub

 - If other questions, visit the Medicare website at www.medicare.gov

-- This is a summary of your tub model to give the Medicare Claims Examiner pictures, descriptions, benefits and details about the tub you purchased
+- This is a summary of your tub model to give the Medicare Claims Examiner, including pictures, descriptions, benefits and details about the tub you purchased

 9. Claim Filing Statement